RTIMULib/RTIMULib2-Teensy/README.md

 *** Magnetometer calibration is critical for good performance and, with some IMU chips, meaningful fusion results will not be obtained at all unless the magnetometers have been calibrated ***

-## Please note that this project is no longer active

-This repo is of historical interest only.
+## Please note that this project is no longer active and is of historical interest only.